circulosmeos/rnm/README.md

 	treated throu the PATTERN SUBSTITUTION as if they were files.
 Limitations of **-l**:

+* USE WITH CAUTION as this just parses ls output.
+Preferred method should be `rnm` or `rnm -r` in general.
 * -l is not compatible with `rnm -r`
 * In Windows, there must be a cygwin `ls` in the PATH, and UTF-8 is not supported.